DorinK/Assignment-1-IBM-Models/README.md

 In this assignment, I experimented with word alignments by implementing a word-alignment software - IBM Model 1 and IBM Model 2.

-Grade: 100 + bonus on best results in both models.
+Score: 100 + bonus on best results in both models.